DistributedClocks/GoVector/README.md

 only you are logging on this locally running program<br>
 - <b>Debug</b> prints extra information on Standard Output<br>

-Note : You can pass the Logger variable into a function to call it.
+Note : Call Logger in any function by passing its pointer as an argument to the function

 <b>Step 2:</b>
 When Ever You Decide to Send any []byte, call PrepareSend and send output.